 Absolutely Live Entertainment produces originally conceived concert tours and manages them for artists, agencies and sponsors.
 We produce profitable tours from "soup to nuts", professionally handling all aspects of the project including sponsorship management, finance, travel, media relations, promotion, merchandising and box office operations.

 Our recently completed tour, the Monterey Jazz Festival on Tour 2016, featured Raul Midon, Ravi Coltrane, Nicholas Payton and the Gerald Clayton Trio with Joe Sanders and either Gregory Hutchinson or Kendrick Scott.
-And we are planning a number of new touring projects for 2018-19.

 From 2010-13, ALE produced concerts throughout North America in association with HBO's acclaimed show, "Treme." -- a night in Treme, the Musical Majesty of New Orleans, featured Donald Harrison, Jr., Soul Rebels Brass Band, Preservation Hall Jazz Band, Rebirth Brass Band, Cyril Neville, Leo Nocentelli, Stanton Moore, Glen David Andrews, Ivan Neville, James "12" Andrews, Dr. Michael White, Big Sam Williams, and a host of other fabulous New Orleans musicians.